giellalt/lang-rmg/rmg.md

 ---

-Prefixes
+# Prefixes
-Prefixes in the Balkan Romani language are bound to beginning of other words.
+Prefixes in the Traveller Romani language ...

+Nothing has been done on this, it is a dummy file.
+The intention is to add eventual prefixes such as Norwegian *u-*.

 * * *